simplenetes-io/podc/PODSPEC.md

 # return 0 on success
 # return 1 on error
 ```
-For a container pod it will create the pod-container and the volumes.
+For a container pod it will create the pod-container, daemon process and the volumes.

 For an executable pod it might not do anything.